pragnyanramtha/lecture/step 1 - Resolve.md

 Computer science is a field where it takes the longest time to get the fruits of your labor (and so are all other fields), so the least thing you can do is make it cooler, more challenging, more dramatic than it actually is.

+imagine someone made a web series of your life ? and you are the main character , seven episodes , each one showing how your day looks for an entire week ? but here is what your day looks like.

+you spend most of your time sleeping , scrolling , playing games.

+no dreams , no hobbies , no growth.

+cuz even in a story , you want the main character to do something, to adapt, to grow, to win.

 Every person has their own way of perceiving things.
 Everyone has their own likes and their own views of what they think are cool.

 All you have to do is imagine a little bit, see things a bit differently, and this will make all the difference in the world.